Alternating, private alternating, and quantum alternating realtime automata: Abstract

 \section{Abstract}

-We present some new results on realtime classical and quantum alternating models.
+We present new results on realtime alternating, private alternating, and quantum alternating automaton models.
 Firstly, we show that the emptiness problem for alternating one-counter automata on unary alphabets is undecidable.
-Then, we define realtime private alternating finite automata (PAFAs) and show that they can recognize some non-regular unary languages, and the emptiness problem is undecidable for them.
-Moreover, PAFAs augmented with a counter can recognize the unary squares language, which seems to be difficult even for some classical counter automata with two-way input.
-For quantum finite automata (QFAs), we show that the emptiness problem for universal QFAs on general alphabets and alternating QFAs with two alternations on unary alphabets are undecidable.
+Then, we present two equivalent definitions of realtime private alternating finite automata (PAFAs).
+We show that the emptiness problem is undecidable for PAFAs.
+Furthermore, PAFAs can recognize some nonregular unary languages, including the unary squares language, which seems to be difficult even for some classical counter automata with two-way input.
+Regarding quantum finite automata (QFAs), we show that the emptiness problem is undecidable both for universal QFAs on general alphabets, and for alternating QFAs with two alternations on unary alphabets.
 On the other hand, the same problem is decidable for nondeterministic QFAs on general alphabets.
-We also show that the unary squares language is recognized by alternating QFAs with two alternations. \\~\\ \textbf{Keywords:} alternating finite automata, private and quantum alternation, realtime computation, counter automata, emptiness problem, unary languages
+We also show that the unary squares language is recognized by alternating QFAs with two alternations.